David Brewster (painter): Career

+MD presented a large exhibit of commissioned paintings by Brewster addressing social justice themes which were paired with artifacts and historic paintings from their collection.
+In 2023 “Water Scarcity and the American West”, a solo exhibit of artworks in different mediums exploring the water scarcity crisis, opened at the Colorado State University Spur in Denver, Colorado.

 Brewster is represented in private and museum collections including the Museum of Contemporary Art (Bangkok), Princeton University Art Museum, Berkeley Art Museum and Pacific Film Archive, Fleming Museum of Art, Woodmere Art Museum, Pennsylvania Academy of Fine Arts, Johns Hopkins Carey Business School, Vermont State House, The State Museum of Pennsylvania, the Maryland State Archives, and the Wharton School of the University of Pennsylvania.
 He has received numerous awards including the Pollock-Krasner and Berkshire Taconic Foundation Grants.

 In 2010, Brewster founded the "Windy Mowing Artist Residency" in Halifax, Vermont in partnership with Maryland Institute College of Art, providing living and studio space for visiting artists.